 In the battle between capitalism and communism, the latter is making grounds to subdue the former.
 The main aim of this paper is to evaluate the purpose and the ways of the US policy of containment against its great rival, China.
 The US considers the rise of China as the biggest threat to its dominance in the international system.

 It is quite evident that China is the only state that has the potential to cripple the status of America.
-It is unstoppable in its economic growth, military expansion, diplomatic ties, technological advancement, and its win-win cooperation with regional powers, particularly through its Belt Road Initiative (BRI), which makes it a bigwig in the global community.
+It is unstoppable in its economic growth, military expansion, diplomatic ties, technological advancement, and win-win cooperation with regional powers, particularly through its Belt Road Initiative (BRI), which makes it a bigwig in the global community.
 However, to limit the growing Chinese influence, the US has adopted various ways.

 US containment policy in the Asian region poses a big challenge to the renowned rival power.
-The US is practicing a hegemonic approach to toppling the position of China particularly in South Asia, the Middle East, and the South China Sea.
-Many other contributing factors of the US policy of containment include the US-India Nexus, Abraham Accords, and US-China trade war.
+The US is practicing a hegemonic approach to toppling the position of China, particularly in South Asia, the Middle East, and the South China Sea.
+Many other contributing factors of the US policy of containment include the US-India Nexus, Abraham Accords, and the US-China trade war.